Skip to main content

 October 29, 2015

 That's why it was so heartening to see Rep. Judy Chu, D-Pasadena, last Friday introduce a bill that would add these lost pieces — an additional 109,492 acres of federal land — back into the monument.
 Chu announced the legislation at a celebration of the first anniversary of the presidential signing.
+"We wanted to make sure that the western area was included," Chu simply said at the birthday celebration.

 October 23, 2015